I am really proud of All For One.

 Oh, and the painting of the Fallen Madonna With the Big Melons.
 And the fake painting of the Fallen Madonna With the Big Melons.
 Thanks, Kiera.

 So many moments… These are simply ones I actually experienced.
-No way to single one out.
+Which one to single one out?

 …hearing the Italian dancing instructor dropping a harpsichord cover of Viva La Vida into the dance music at the ball?

 …watching a cadre of musketeers disguised as nuns dropping their disguises to Universal Astonishment?

 …seeing a musketeer prove the evil Comte De Brie was guilty by pouring a liquid into a glass containing a broach gifted him by the king left at the scene of his crime, and another into a glass containing a fake he’d had made to disguise the fact he’d left it behind?

 …revealing that the relic the “Defiance of san Michel” was a single upraised finger to the musketeers who brought the Stone of Scone to Roslyn Chapel in Scotland?

 …eating “ortolan” as the fourth course of a tasting menu served to the Society Gastonomique?

 …watching a musketeer initiated into the “Mystics Society”, then unmasked to realise not only were they surrounded by cloaked and masked Templars, but that they were also wearing a Templar cloak?

 …playing the Second in a duel between a musketeer and a cardinal’s guard to see which of them could hold a grenade longer – with grenades which actually exploded (a bit)?

 …having a sugar glass bottle smashed over my head.
 Twice?